The only Dutch book to successfully overturn a full book ban:

 Prof. Jan Pronk, former Minister for Development Cooperation, who took political responsibility for the failure of the Dutch UN mission in Srebrenica

-Source: Quote approved by email, 31 July 2014.
+Source: Quote approved by email, 31 July 2014. (๐ณ๐ฑ)

 Prof. Mohamed Alsiadi, genocide and human rights expert at Rutgers University, USA, seeing value in the Dutch revelations about Srebrenica (2025)

 “High-ranking officials try to clear their names, but are nailed to the pillory by their own bungling.
 If it weren’t such a deadly serious matter, the reader might take it for a masterful joke.
-Even the most average boy scouts club would probably handle it better.”
+Even the most average Boy Scouts’ club would probably handle it better.”

-“Author Edwin Giltay describes in detail how wrong things are with our intelligence services, covered up by the Ministry of Defence, the National Ombudsman and compromised ministers in the chain.”
+“Edwin Giltay describes in detail how rotten our intelligence services are, covered up by the Ministry of Defence, the National Ombudsman and compromised ministers in the chain.
+In other words: the intelligence services dissected, the government unmasked.
+Incorrect data does not absolve them of the duty to pursue serious truth-finding.”

 “Srebrenica still causes controversy today.
 A Dutch book banned 10 years ago tells another side of the story.
 What is its account?”